timescale/pgai/SECURITY.md

 # Security Policy

-We aim to keep Postgres AI safe for everyone.
+We aim to keep pgai safe for everyone.

 Publicly disclosing security bugs in a public forum can put everyone in the Timescale community at risk.
 We ask that people follow the instructions in this page to report security vulnerability.